-Nordic furniture designers you need to know about
+Five mid-century modern Nordic furniture designers to know

 Hans Wegner

-The Danish furniture designer Hans Wegner (1914-2007) created more than 500 different chairs.
-Formed principally from wood, his creations are known for their skilled balance between innovation and being incredibly practical, with some models suited to production on a large scale to disseminate their impact to the widest audience.
+The Danish furniture designer Hans Wegner created more than 500 different chairs.
+Formed principally from wood, his creations are known for their skilled balance between innovation and practicality, with some models designed for production on a large scale in order to disseminate their impact as widely as possible.

 Märta Måås-Fjetterström

-This year marks the centenary of MMF, the influential studio of Swedish textile designer Märta Måås-Fjetterström (1873-1941), which still operates today.
-Over her career, Märta created some 700 patterns for rugs and fabrics, and championed emerging female talent by employing young textile graduates and training local women.
-Examples from the MMF studio are now held in museums including the Louvre, the Metropolitan Museum of Art and the National Museum of Stockholm.
+Founded in 1919, MMF, the influential studio of Swedish textile designer Märta Måås-Fjetterström, remains in operation today.
+Over her career, Måås-Fjetterström created some 700 patterns for rugs and fabrics, and championed emerging female talent by employing young textile graduates and training local women.
+Examples from the MMF studio are now held in museums including the Louvre, the Metropolitan Museum of Art in New York and the National Museum of Stockholm.

-‘Märta was a pioneer and I think what’s appealing about her work is that there’s a real honesty to it,’ says Morrison.
-‘Each piece is made entirely by hand.
-It takes hours and hours to produce.
-For anyone interested in artisanal production, knowing where an artwork comes from and how it is made, the works of Märta and MMF tick all the boxes.’
+Måås-Fjetterström was a pioneer: in an increasingly industrialised industry, each piece was — and still is — made entirely by hand.
+For anyone interested in artisanal production, knowing where an artwork comes from and how it is made, the works of Måås-Fjetterström and MMF are exemplary.

 Kaare Klint

-Kaare Klint (1888-1954) is often referred to as ‘the father of modern Danish design’.
-As a founder and teacher at the Department of Furniture Design in the Danish Royal Academy of Fine Arts, Klint influenced some of the greatest architects and designers in the 1940s, including Arne Jacobsen, Poul Kjaerholm and Hans Wegner.
+Kaare Klint is often referred to as the father of modern Danish design.
+As a founder of and teacher at the department of furniture design in the Danish Royal Academy of Fine Arts, Klint influenced some of the greatest architects and designers to emerge in the 1940s, including Arne Jacobsen, Poul Kjaerholm and Hans Wegner.

 Klint’s designs are known for being simple, lightweight and highly functional.
-These themes are embodied in one of his earliest and best-known works, the Faaborg chair, presented at the inauguration of the Faaborg Museum in 1915, and intended to be portable enough for visitors to place before artworks they wished to contemplate.
+These qualities are embodied in one of his earliest and best-known works, the Faaborg chair, presented at the inauguration of the Faaborg Museum in 1915, and intended to be portable enough for visitors to pick up and place before artworks they wished to contemplate.

-For our specialist, the quality of Klint’s furniture is ‘second to none.
-He was obsessed with producing works of the highest standards using the best timbers’.
-But there is also a familiarity to Klint’s design.
-‘Even when his works were new,’ says Morrison, ‘there was often a nod towards 18th-century furniture design and an element of tradition that buyers found comforting.’
+The quality of Klint’s furniture is second to none: he was utterly dedicated to producing works of the highest standards, using the best timbers.
+There is also a familiarity to his work, often with a nod towards 18th-century furniture design and an element of tradition that buyers found comforting.

 Finn Juhl

-Danish designer Finn Juhl (1912-1989) was ‘a progressive’, Morrison states.
-‘He rejected everything that older designers such as Kaare Klint stood for.
-Juhl wasn’t a part of the establishment.
-He pushed furniture design in new ways with his shapes and structures.’
+Danish designer Finn Juhl was progressive in the sense that he rejected everything that older designers such as Kaare Klint stood for.
+Working outside the establishment, he pushed furniture design in new ways with his shapes and structures.

 Juhl was entirely self-taught.
-He studied architecture in the 1930s, and started dabbling in furniture design almost a decade later, creating pieces for his personal use.
-His lack of training freed him from tradition and allowed him be more innovative with his creations.
+He studied architecture in the 1930s, and started experimenting with furniture design almost a decade later, creating pieces for his personal use.
+His lack of training freed him from tradition and allowed him to be more innovative with his creations.

 Sign up for Going Once, a weekly newsletter delivering our top stories and art market insights to your inbox